Please screenshot this page and send it to info@mim-essay.com

 For example:

-• A promotion or new responsibility
+• A promotion or increased responsibility

-• Stronger leadership stories
+• New leadership experience

-• Deeper research about Oxford
+• Deeper research into Oxford and your target career

-Keep it sincere and future-focused.
+Keep the ending sincere, specific and future-focused.

 Avoid:

-• Blaming anyone or anything
+• Blaming anyone for the previous outcome

 • Making excuses